polterguy/magic/README.md

 If you don't want to use OpenAI, there are Ollama and HuggingFace plugins for the system, allowing you to _"override"_ the inference functions with Ollama or HuggingFace models and endpoints - but embeddings can only be created with OpenAI's APIs.

+**Notice** - You can also use Magic through the MCP server, at which point you don't need an OpenAI API key.

 ### DIY Home Cloud

 Magic easily installs on for instance a Mac Mini, using the Docker images.
 By combining it with a CloudFlare tunnel, you can set up a web server in a couple of minutes, serving applications and data out of your home.
 The link below is running out of my house in Larnaca, Cyprus, through a CloudFlare tunnel.
 We've tested it from the US, Norway, and a whole range of countries, and it's surprisingly responsive considering the connection it's being served over.